 The program's educational experiences are designed to develop the competencies and skills needed to practice high quality community pediatrics.
 Pediatric residents will also develop sufficient familiarity with the various pediatric subspecialties to participate as effective and productive team members in the care of chronic and complex pediatric conditions.

 Clinical rotations blend a mixture of inpatient pediatrics, including intensive care experience, with ambulatory pediatrics in a multitude of settings.
 In addition to the education derived from direct patient care, a comprehensive conference curriculum is utilized to ensure each resident receives a complete, well-rounded education.

 Written goals and objectives have been established for each of the program's educational experiences.
-The following overall goals and objectives based on the core general competencies as described by the RRC for Pediatrics are designed to guide the expectations of both pediatric residents and faculty as they implement each of the individual curricular components.
+The following overall goals and objectives based on the core general competencies and milestones as described by the RRC for Pediatrics are designed to guide the expectations of both pediatric residents and faculty as they implement each of the individual curricular components.